Armour

-Armour (British English) or armor (American English; see spelling differences) is a covering used to protect an object, individual, or vehicle from physical injury or damage, especially direct contact weapons or projectiles during combat, or from a potentially dangerous environment or activity (e.g. cycling, construction sites, etc.).
+Armour (Commonwealth English) or armor (American English; see spelling differences) is a covering used to protect an object, individual, or vehicle from physical injury or damage, especially direct contact weapons or projectiles during combat, or from a potentially dangerous environment or activity (e.g. cycling, construction sites, etc.).
 Personal armour is used to protect soldiers and war animals.
-Vehicle armour is used on warships, armoured fighting vehicles, and some mostly ground attack combat aircraft.
+Vehicle armour is used on warships, armoured fighting vehicles, and some combat aircraft, mostly ground attack aircraft.

 A second use of the term armour describes armoured forces, armoured weapons, and their role in combat.
 After the development of armoured warfare, tanks and mechanised infantry and their combat formations came to be referred to collectively as "armour".

 Etymology

 The word "armour" began to appear in the Middle Ages as a derivative of Old French.
 It is dated from 1297 as a "mail, defensive covering worn in combat".
 The word originates from the Old French armure, itself derived from the Latin armatura meaning "arms and/or equipment", with the root armare meaning "arms or gear".